 Jeanine de Roy van Zuijdewijn

-Dr Jeanine de Roy van Zuijdewijn is an Associate Fellow at ICCT as part of the Current and Emerging Threats pillar, and an Assistant Professor at the Institute of Security and Global Affairs (ISGA) of Leiden University.
-She has been conducting research on the foreign fighter phenomenon since 2013, looking at historical cases such as Afghanistan (1980s), Bosnia (1990s) and Somalia (2000s).
-In addition, she is interested in how European countries deal with the current foreign fighter phenomenon in Syria and Iraq, particularly focusing on policies, threat assessments and public reactions.
-She has published an ICCT perspective on the Dutch foreign fighters who joined the fight in Ukraine.
+Jeanine de Roy van Zuijdewijn is an Assistant Professor at the Institute of Security and Global Affairs of Leiden University and an Associate Fellow of the International Centre for Counter-Terrorism (ICCT).
+She has a background in Liberal Arts & Sciences (BA) and International Relations (MA – cum laude) and completed a PhD on response to terrorism.
+Since 2013, she has been conducting research on the phenomenon of foreign fighters.
+De Roy van Zuijdewijn has looked at a number of historical cases of foreign fighting, namely Afghanistan (1980s), Bosnia (1990s) and Somalia (2000s).
+She is also interested in how European societies respond to the current foreign fighter phenomenon in Syria and Iraq, particularly focusing on policies, threat assessments, and public reactions (e.g. fear levels).